aemorozov/Morozov-OS/README.md

 # Morozov OS, offline Snake and GPT Assistant

-Hello, after some months of work I am ready to present my website.
+Hello, after few months of work I am ready to present my website.
 This is not the first update, but this update is really important for me - I added interactive Assistant with Chat GPT API.
 But let’s start from the scratch.

 New version of the Morozov OS includes: